knuesel/callisto/README.md

 - `render`: takes a cell specification and returns content for the selected cells, rendered using the selected template.

 - `sources`: takes a cell specification and returns raw blocks with the cell sources.
-The raw block can be used as as content.
+The raw block can be used as content.
 Alternatively, the source text and source language can be accessed as fields.

 - `outputs`: takes a cell specification and returns cell outputs of the desired type (result, displays, errors, streams).